nkapila6/nk/content/masters/cs7643-review.md

 Initially, the compression of the input to a latent vector did not make much sense to me.
 It only started to make sense to me when I saw denoising autoencoders.
 It was very fascinating to see that you could denoise MNIST images by encoding the input vector/image into a compressed latent space and then reconstructing a clean version thanks to optimizing through backprop.

 This idea of latent space is carried forward to Attention wherein the compressed latent vector of our token (here the input is not an image but text which is represented as tokens) is moved (in a linear algebra fashion - basically a linear transformation which is again just a matmul 😊) to the correct position so they can contextually relate to each other.
 Look at the last video link in the resources above.

+## Assignment 4
+> [!INFO] Info
+> This is a new assignment on Generative Modeling added in Spring 2025.

+In this assignment, you implement various generative models, namely:
+	- Variational Autoencoders (VAEs)
+	- Generative Adverserial Networks (GANs)
+	- Denoising Diffusion Probabilistic Models (DDPMs)

+I don't have any further information as I took this class in Fall 2024.
+However, it's a bit funny and coincidental that I was writing my own GAN on FashionMNIST - 2 weeks prior to release of this assignment in Spring 2025.

 ## Group Project
 Pick any project you like, there's no end to how deep you can go or how ambitious you'd like to be.